kostaskol/MqttConnection-Desktop/README.md

             the danger messages to this topic
             + stopSounds: The desktop client publishes the stop all sounds messages to this topic
+            + acknowledges: The client publishes to this topic of a specific UUID to inform the android client that the desktop client is online
         + connections/requestAck: Before an android
         client goes into Online Mode, they request and acknowledgement message from the desktop